Starisian-Technologies/starisian-technologies-proprietary-license/README.md

 1. Click **"Use this template"** on GitHub to create a new repository under the Starisian Technologies organization.
 2. Copy the appropriate license header from [`LICENSE_HEADER.md`](./LICENSE_HEADER.md) into every source file.
-3. The `.github/CODEOWNERS` file automatically assigns `@MaximillianGroup` as a required reviewer for all pull requests.
+3. The `.github/CODEOWNERS` file automatically assigns `@StarisianDevelopment` as a required reviewer for all pull requests.
 4. The included GitHub Actions workflows will run on every push and pull request.

 ---